-Brandt Johnson, a founder of Syntaxis, is responsible for the firm’s presentation skills training practice.
+Brandt Johnson, co-founder of Syntaxis, runs the firm’s executive presence and presentation skills training practices.

-Brandt graduated from Williams College with a B.A. in mathematics and has an M.B.A. in finance from New York University’s Stern School of Business.
+Brandt graduated from Williams College with a B.A. in mathematics and has an M.B.A. in finance from the NYU Stern School of Business.

-Ellen Jovin, a founder of Syntaxis, is responsible for the firm’s written communication skills training practice.
+Ellen Jovin, co-founder of Syntaxis, runs the firm’s written communication skills training practice.

-Ellen has taught business writing, email etiquette, and grammar at major corporations in industries ranging from finance and fashion to law and entertainment.
+Ellen has taught business writing, email etiquette, and grammar at diverse corporations in industries ranging from finance and fashion to law and entertainment.
 Previously she worked as a professional writer, creating marketing and advertising materials for dozens of corporate clients.
-She has published more than 200 articles on business, sports, the arts, and a variety of other subjects, and currently writes a blog on language learning entitled Words and Worlds of New York.
+She has published more than 200 articles on business, sports, the arts, and a variety of other subjects, and currently writes a blog on language-learning entitled Words & Worlds of New York.
 In addition, she formerly taught writing at New York University and the City University of New York.

 Ellen earned a B.A. in German studies from Harvard University and has an M.A. in comparative literature from UCLA.